joseph-cavarretta/projects/neural_networks/electrocardiograms/README.md

 ## Implementations
 **Local:**
-• EKG_nn.ipynb - this file implements the model as a multi-layer perceptron using Sci-kit Learn
+• EKG_nn.ipynb - implements the model as a multi-layer perceptron using Sci-kit Learn
-• EKG_nn_pyspark.ipynb - this file implements the model using a local instance of Spark and the Spark ML Library
+• EKG_nn_pyspark.ipynb - implements the model using a local instance of Spark and the Spark ML Library

 **Cloud:**
-• pyspark_train_model.py - this file implements the model in a Google Cloud Platform instance of Spark
+• pyspark_train_model.py - implements the model in a Google Cloud Platform instance of Spark
 running on a Google Dataproc cluster.
 Data is stored in Cloud Storage and BigQuery.